jansony1/GscLabBlockchainApp/README.md

 <b> 2.
 Ensure that you have the necessary space available in your Bluemix account to complete the lab.
-During the lab, you will be required to deploy 1 application and 2 services.</b>
-   * Go to your Bluemix Dashboard to check if you have the required space.
+During the lab, you will be required to deploy 1 application and 2 services.
+Go to your Bluemix Dashboard to check if you have the required space: </b>

    * The 'Services & APIs' tile shows the number of services you have available.
 You will require space to deploy two services during the lab.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services2.PNG)

    * The 'Cloud Foundry Apps' tile shows the memory you have available for apps.
-You will require at least 256 MB of free space to deploy an app during the lab.
+You will require at least 512 MB of free space to deploy an app during the lab.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services1.PNG)